wsn-newsletter

 March Madness Futures

 A futures bet is simply a bet that will be decided at a future date.
-The most common type of March Madness futures bet is the future champion, though bettors can also pick if a team will make the Final Four or championship game, among other options.
+The most common type of March Madness futures bet is the future champion, though bettors can also pick teams to make the Final Four or championship game, among other options.

 • Odds are constantly changing